cryptoDevTrader/docker-telegram-notifier/README.md

 Added two variables DOCKER_HOSTNAME and DOCKER_IP_ADDRESS to specify the HOST and its IP-ADDRESS subsequently these variables are passed to the telegram message  template, as well as to the connection string to the remote or local docker instance.

+The architecture tag was added to the connection string on which the docker engine runs: like amd64, arm and etc.

 It looks like this:

 <img src="https://github.com/SAOPP/docker-telegram-notifier/blob/master/20210120-102335.png">